Last Updated on: 15th October 2023, 02:51 pm

 The skin’s tough and scaly texture allows tortoises to navigate harsh environments, like rocky areas and prickly bushes, without injury.
 It also wards against dehydration and infection.

 Healthy and happy tortoises have dry and wrinkly skin with a tough texture.
-So, if a tortoise’s skin seems wet and soft, this could mean there’s an infection, parasites, or skin problem, like fly strike or ticks.
+So, if a tortoise’s skin seems wet and soft, this could be due to an infection, parasites, or skin problems, like fly strike or ticks.